Wizard Craft · Practice

 - Option 2: Print black and white templates.
 Children can color and decorate, cut out and proceed with learning activities below before assembly.

-Learning Activity #1: Shapes &
+Learning Activity 1 > Shapes &

+Identify the shapes for all template pieces.
 Discuss the colors on the template or the colors chosen by the children to color the pieces.

 Learning Activity 2 > Numbers/Pre-Math >

 To conduct these activities template pieces should be colored and cut